pydata/numexpr/ANNOUNCE.rst

 Hi everyone,

-NumExpr 2.14.1 introduces a patch to ensure compatibility with NumPy 1.26, rolling back static typing support.
+NumExpr 2.14.1 introduces patches to ensure compatibility with NumPy 1.26, rolling back static typing support.

 Project documentation is available at: